zwicker-group/py-pde/docs/source/manual/basic_usage.rst

 information about the dynamical evolution is retained.
 To study the dynamics, one can either analyze the evolution on the fly or store its state for subsequent analysis.
-Both these tasks are achieved using `trackers`, which analyze the simulation periodically.
+Both these tasks are achieved using :mod:`~pde.trackers`, which analyze the simulation periodically.
 For instance, to store the state for some time points in memory, one uses